davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

 - Implement a `public static Set<String> findCandidateKeys(Set<String> superkeys)` method in `Normalizer` that inputs a set of super keys and determines the set of candidate key(s).

-- Implement a method that will decompose a relation in 2NF.
+- Implement a method that will decompose a relational schema in 2NF.

 #### Grading